-GungHo aims for broader audience with Ninjala bubble gum game
+GungHo aims for broader audience with Ninjala bubblegum game

 Like many GungHo games, Ninjala will be focused on online play, and the hope is that it can be run as a live operations game for a long time.
 As many as eight players can take on each other at once in either local multiplayer on online multiplayer.

 You have multiple goals in the game.
-You can run around up and down buildings, parkour style.
+You can run up and down buildings, parkour style.
 You can try to take out the most bots and run over objects.
-Or you can blow a big bubble with your gum.
+Or, you can blow a big bubble with your gum.
 Once you blow the bubble, it turns into a bat.
-Then you try to beat the living daylights out of other players with your bat.
+Then, you try to beat the living daylights out of other players with your bat.
 The bigger the bat, the more damage it does.
 But a big bat also slows you down.
 If your weapon breaks, then you have to make it all over again.

 You can also blow your gum into a ball and then shoot it at an enemy.
 If you hit them, the gum sticks them to the ground.
 Adapting to different landscapes, players must use lightning fast reflexes and super parkour mechanics to combat and counter their opponents, GungHo said.
-I played it for a brief time, and I found you have to pay as much attention to defense and offense, dodging and swinging.
+I played it for a brief time, and I found you have to pay as much attention to defense as you do to offense by dodging and swinging.

 “It plays very different from Splatoon, but we take that as a compliment,” Morishita said.
 “It’s a point game, where you try to rack up the most points.
 We don’t see that many cartoon action battle games in America or Europe.”